-The most important part of the Kurzweil 3000 window is the toolbar area because this is where you access the majority Kurzweil 3000 functions.
+The most important part of the Kurzweil 3000 window is the toolbar area because this is where you access the majority of Kurzweil 3000 functions.

 There are four standard toolbars as well as a set of specialized "Sample" toolbars, which you can show, hide, apply or customize.
 This chapter contains exercises for showing, hiding and applying toolbars.
-For information about customizing toolbars, see Kurzweil 3000 online Help or the Kurzweil 3000 for Windows User's Guide.
+For information about customizing toolbars, see Kurzweil 3000 online Help.